aiogram/aiogram_i18n/README.md

 from logging import basicConfig, INFO from typing import Any

-from aiogram import Router, Dispatcher, F, Bot from aiogram.enums import ParseMode from aiogram.filters import CommandStart from aiogram.types import Message
+from aiogram import Router, Dispatcher, Bot from aiogram.client.default import DefaultBotProperties from aiogram.enums import ParseMode from aiogram.filters import CommandStart from aiogram.types import Message